- Sleek looks

 The 2020 Infiniti QX60 has performed well in crash tests, but advanced safety equipment gets expensive.

-The 2020 Infiniti QX60 has performed well in previous years in crash tests; we’re carrying over its scores since none of its vital safety systems has changed.
+The 2020 Infiniti QX60 has performed well in crash tests.
 We give it a 7 here.
-(Read more about how we rate cars.)

 Each QX60 includes automatic emergency braking with pedestrian detection, blind-spot monitors, and forward-collision warnings as standard, and multiple packages are available with advanced active safety features such as adaptive cruise control, active lane control, and automatic high-beam headlights, among other features.
 However, to get every safety option in the book, you have to choose the Luxe trim and multiple options packages, pushing the price of the QX60 well over $50,000.